RgbTrouw/Qs-Messenger/README.md

   About Source Code
 --------------------------------------------------------------------------

-    - some bits of code are not executed as they might be part of a removed or not fully yet implemented procedure;
+     some bits of code are not executed as they might be part of a removed or not fully yet implemented procedure;

 a) Client

-    * 'Objects' folder ie. includes a non graphical version of the FriendsListWidgetObject and is not actually used;
+* 'Source/Objects' folder ie. includes a non graphical version of the FriendsListWidgetObject and is not actually used;

 * IM window does include some unimplemented function buttons.

 * IM "has read" function 'almost' implemented, with window focus feedback + server/ database support;

 b) Server